-The global front end includes the Integrations with Cloud CDN and is highly recommended to enable Cloud CDN for content delivery for faster delivery.
+The Global Front End includes integrations with Cloud CDN, and it is highly recommended to enable Cloud CDN for faster content delivery.
 By default, the cache mode is set to "cache static content".
 However, for best performance of an application which has a large number of static objects, set the cache mode to "force cache all content" with desired TTLs.
 Additional cost savings can be achieved by setting this compression mode to "automatic".
 Dynamic compression automatically compresses responses served by Cloud CDN.
 The size of the data sent over the network is reduced by 60% to 85% in typical cases.
 The size reduction reduces the time it takes to download content.
 For important assets like stylesheets (CSS), scripts (JavaScript), and video manifests (HLS/DASH), this can reduce page load and video start times.
 Optionally set serve while stale to at least "1 min".
 To improve the performance further, enable 'negative caching', Negative caching lets you set a different TTL for each status code.
 The reason to do this is to apply fine-grained control over caching for common errors or redirects, which in turn can reduce the load on your origins and improve the end-user experience by reducing response latency.

-In migration scenarios, it is possible to cascade Google Cloud CDN in front of other CDNs.
-When the applications are in other cloud service providers, there could be cost implications when content is fetched from the other CSP to the Google Cloud global front end.
-In such a case, it is possible to make another CSP's CDN as a backend to the Google Cloud global front end.
+In migration scenarios, it is possible to cascade Cloud CDN in front of other CDNs.
+When the applications are in other cloud service providers, there could be cost implications when content is fetched from the other CSP to Google Cloud's Global Front End.
+In such a case, it is possible to make another CSP's CDN as a backend to Google Cloud' Global Front End.
 This will bring the cost down for the content which is available in the other CSP's CDN.